RahulSDeshpande/tyriar.github.io/_posts/2014-05-29-xml-sitemaps-in-jekyll.md

 ### 'Featured' posts

-I introduced the concept of 'featured' posts recently which are located on the [top articles][1] and also have higher priority in the sitemap.
-This is because when someone searches for something, I want my better posts that match the search query to take priority over the lesser ones.
-For example example, if someone searched for 'CSS', I'd prefer that the deeper article explaining [Triangles in CSS][2] appeared over one of my [shorter ones with a demo][3].
+I introduced the concept of 'featured' posts recently which are located in the [top articles][1] link in the header and also have higher priority in the sitemap.
+This is because when someone searches for something, I want the posts that match the search query that I consider to be better to take priority over the lesser ones.
+For example, if someone searched for 'CSS', I'd prefer that the article explaining [Triangles in CSS][2] in depth appeared over one of my [shorter ones with a demo][3].

-This can be accomplished again by introducing another YAML variable and wrapping if statement in the Liquid template.
+This can be accomplished again by introducing another YAML variable and a wrapping if statement in the Liquid template.

     ---
     layout     : some-layout